1. General Information

 4. Cruise Planning Information

-The PI should develop and/or finalize a comprehensive Cruise Plan (e.g. Appendix 2) that outlines the specific series of steps to complete OBSIC instrument deployment and recovery.
+The PI should develop and/or finalize a comprehensive Cruise Plan (e.g. Appendix 2 and Cruise Planning Examples) that outlines the specific series of steps to complete OBSIC instrument deployment and recovery.
 The following information should be used in planning the cruise operations.

 4.1.
 Deployment and Recovery Times